PRISM Exeter

 Our Speakers series showcases the incredible work of LGBTQ+ people in STEMM and game-changing diversity and inclusion initiatives from across the UK.

-Our next Speakers event will take place at Exeter Library on Wednesday February 28th for LGBT+ History Month.
-Be sure to sign up to our mailing list to ensure you don't miss out on further announcements!
+Our next Speakers event will take place at Exeter Library on Monday 10th June for Pride Month.
+In-person (£4.80) and online (£0) tickets are available via Eventbrite.
+Sign up to our mailing list to ensure you don't miss out on further announcements!

 Queer Science Competition

-Our student communication competition challenges school, college and university students to discover LGBTQ+ scientists, technologists, engineers, mathematicians, and medics and to celebrate their life and work.
+Our student communication competition challenges the lack of LGBTQ+ role models across STEMM by providing cash and work experience incentives to school, college and university students to encourage them to discover LGBTQ+ scientists, technologists, engineers, mathematicians, and medics for themselves.

-The 2024 edition of the competition will launch on Thursday 1st February 2024 and close at 16:30 GMT on Friday 15th March.
-One winner will receive £100 cash, two runners-up will each receive £50 cash, and the highest ranking entry championing an LGBTQ+ medical professional will have their entry transformed into a poster to be displayed at Royal Devon University Healthcare NHS Foundation Trust's hospitals in Exeter and Barnstaple!
+The 2024 edition of the competition launched on Thursday 1st February 2024 and closed at 16:30 GMT on Friday 15th March.
+One overall winner received £100, two runners-up received £50, and the highest ranked medical entry received a work experience opportunity at the Royal Devon University Healthcare NHS Foundation Trust's hospital in Exeter and saw their entry transformed into a poster which is displayed at the hospital's library.

 Devon Libraries Partnership